Credit Card Voucher

 Concept testing

-I created 3 concepts based on survey results and tested them with 8 users.
+I created 3 concept prototypes based on survey results and tested them with 8 users.

-After testing, we found that users felt the top-up input experience was more intuitive.
+After testing, we found that users perceived the top-up input pattern as more intuitive.
+Based on this insight, we chose to adopt the top-up–style input experience.

 Finally, we have our purchase screen